MrBeee/roll/Readme.md

 - Create wizard for Marine towed-streamer geometry
 - Improve analysis capabilities
-  - Show pattern details and add KxKy pattern analysis
+  - Show pattern details and add Kx-Ky pattern analysis
   - Make k-scales user-adjustable in the settings dialog

 - Use multiprocessing instead of a worker thread to speed up background tasks
 - Consider relational database instead of numpy arrays for geometry tables